When you purchase through links on our site, we may earn a commission. Here’s how it works.

 2. Keep Doors and Windows Secure

 Hinges can be a weak spot for door security too.
-Make sure they’re made from durable materials and replace short screws with nuts and bolts to keep them in place.
+Ensure they’re made from durable materials, and replace short screws with nuts and bolts to keep them in place.

 If your shed has a sliding window that opens, you need to keep it locked.
 Installing a simple window lock will make it much harder for an intruder to get the window open.
 What’s nice about the Prime-Line window lock is that you can use it on a window that slides horizontally or vertically.